tylerwolf35/gpa-extension/README.md

 # FRHSD GPA Calculator Browser Extension
 This is a browser extension that calculates GPA from Parent Portal for FRHSD students.
 This extension is compatible with both the latest versions of Firefox and Chrome.

+Notice: This extension hasn't been updated in a while so it doesn't work with the new parent portal.
+This has been changed in this repo and it should be pushed out to the extension stores soon.

 ## How do I install this?
 Firefox: You can install this addon directly from Mozilla: https://addons.mozilla.org/en-US/firefox/addon/frhsd-gpa-calculator/.